micktwomey/gamecraft-mk-iii/README.md

 ## Development

 The other reason to use Docker is it makes it easier to get going with a Vagrant VM which more closely apes the real site.

+In theory (tm) you can:

+1. vagrant up
+2. make (does a docker build)
+3. make runserver (docker run gamecraft)

+All you need is vagrant and a VM provider (virtualbox, vmware or hyperv on windows).